 Andrew Flett, one of our directors, has spent the last two decades investing in the technology industry, specializing in mobility, communications, security, software, and data analytics.
 As a General Partner at Mobility Impact Partners, he focuses on transportation mobility technologies of the emerging mobility infrastructure.
 Prior to this role, Mr. Flett spent 15 years at Investcorp Technology Partners as a partner in the technology growth buyout business.
-Mr. Flett served on the Board of Fleetmatics Group PLC (NYSE: FLTX) from 2008, through its initial public offering in 2012 and until the sale of the company in 2016 to Verizon Inc. His track record includes international transaction experience in the United States, Canada, Western Europe and Asia, including buyouts, carveouts, growth equity, general M&A and IPOs, primarily for control equity situations or substantial minority stakes.
+His track record includes international transaction experience in the United States, Canada, Western Europe and Asia, including buyouts, carveouts, growth equity, general M&A and IPOs, primarily for control equity situations or substantial minority stakes.